MHCommunity/mousehunt-improved/README.md

     - Valour Rift (Floor, floor type, hunts remaining, upgrade levels)
     - Whisker Woods Rift (Rage)
     - Zokor (District and stealth remaining)
-    - Zugzwang's Tower (Amplifier remaining and progess)
+    - Zugzwang's Tower (Amplifier remaining and progress)

 - Location Catch Stats
   - Adds an item under the "Mouse" menu to see your catch stats for the current location.